Apply for the Postgraduate Diploma in Clinical Dental Technology (PGDipCDTech) through the Dunedin campus in 2024Apply Now

 Admission to the Programme

-- Every applicant shall present evidence of ability for advanced level study.
+- Every applicant shall present evidence of ability for advanced level academic study and

 Structure of the Programme

 - The programme of study shall comprise the following papers:

 - The duration of the programme shall normally be one academic year of full-time study.

 - The programme may be undertaken on a part-time basis.
 Part time study must normally be completed within three years.

 - A candidate must pass formal examinations in all the papers for the diploma.

 - A candidate who fails an examination may, on the recommendation of the examiners, be permitted by the Faculty to be re-examined at another time.

 The diploma may be awarded with distinction or with credit.